stark1tty/awesome-PhD/README.md

 - [HOW TO SOLVE IT](https://www.math.utah.edu/~alfeld/math/polya.html): Summary taken from G. Polya, "How to Solve It", 2nd ed., Princeton University Press, 1957, ISBN 0-691-08097-6.
 - [IMPORTANCE OF STUPIDIY IN ACADEMIC RESEARCH](https://journals.biologists.com/jcs/article/121/11/1771/30038/The-importance-of-stupidity-in-scientific-research): You read that right.
 - [SCIENTIFIC KNOWLEDGE IS DROWNING IN A FLOOD OF RESEARCH](https://massivesci.com/articles/chaos-in-the-brickyard-comic-matteo-farinella/): A comic about the problems with the -omics, illustrated by Matteo Farinella
 - [SUPPOSE I WANT TO KILL A LOT OF PILOTS](https://newsletter.butwhatfor.com/p/invert-always-invert-avoid-failure): An easy to digest read about [anticipatory failure determination](https://www.npd-solutions.com/afd.html).
+Rather than asking to look for a cause of a failure, it reverses the problem by asking to view the failure of interest as the intended consequence and try to devise ways to assure that the failure always happens reliably.
 - [WE NEED TO TALK ABOUT READING](https://thesiswhisperer.com/2018/05/23/we-need-to-talk-about-reading/): Academics, under pressure to conform to performance metrics, have produced more and more reading material.
 All this busy writing has resulted in the creation of a reading mountain, so large it is a sincere threat to our ability to do our jobs.
 Related: [The Active Skim: Efficient Reading as a Moral Challenge in Postgraduate Education](https://journals.sagepub.com/doi/abs/10.1177/0092055X17697770)

 ### Accessibility and Inclusion